B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 # Processing Image data
 I used transfer learning to interpret the content of the images.
 Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
 It is popular approach in deep learning where pre-trained models are used as a starting point and in fact, so much of the progress in deep learning over the past few years is attributable to availability of such pre-trained models.
 There are many of Convolutional Neural Network (CNN) pre-trained models available to choose from such as VGG16, ResNet50, Xception.
 For tis project, I used the InceptionV3, which was created by Google Research and trained on ImageNet dataset (1.4M images) that includes 1000 different image classes.

 I converted all the images to size 299x299 as required by InceptionV3 and passed them to the model to extract the 2048 lentgh feature vectors also known as the "bottleneck features".
-To do this I froze the Base layers of the model to .... and avoid relearning the features.
-The below image shows the model, inputs (images) and the vector.
+For a classification tax a Sofmax function would be applied after this steps perform the classification task To do this I froze the Base layers of the model to .... and avoid relearning the features.
+The below image illustrates the model, inputs (images) and the vector.
 I then used this vector as an input to merge with the processed text data (descriptions), but more on this later!

 ![InceptionV3](../assets/img/image_captions/InceptionV3.jpg){: .postImage}

 # Processing Text data (Captions)
+To be able to analyse the descriptions, we first need to perform preprocessing .

 # Final Neural Network Model